pappu-kumar/Weather-Information-Of-Any-City-API/README.md

 <h2>Weather Status:</h2>
-<p>After fatch the data from API it will show the specifc city information</p>
+<p>After fatch the data from API it will show the specifc City Weather Status information</p>

 ![](images/second.png)